EIE2-IAC-Labs/iac-riscv-cw-23/readme.md

   <img width="600" alt="image" src="https://user-images.githubusercontent.com/69715492/206432170-0462d4cf-84d3-46ad-8306-8a589c022f17.png">

 * Then we realised there is a disparity between our control signals and the diagram provided.
 Thus we also changed our control unit.
+  1. The control unit in single cycle version controls PCsrc directly.
+However, it is now controlled by both branch and jump logic.
+This is due to the zero signal cannot feedback to the control unit as they are now excuting asynchronously.
+Thus, we add two new logic of Branch and Jump.
+  2. To perfrom jump instruction, we use MUXJUMP and JUMPRT in previous version.
+In this new version, we keep the two control signals and make them go through all flipflops because they are used in the last stage of the machine.
+  3. The diagram provided can only implement branch eqaul.
+In our new version, we add another control signal called BranchMUX to controls PCsrc signal to be 1 or zero depending on funct3 (beq or bne).

 * Finally we realised our architecture had the "Return multiplexer", which connects Result to PC Target.
 With this new pipeplined version...